 Antioxidants in Both Champagne and Wine

 Red wine has come to be known for its high polyphenol-count.
 It has antioxidants that help your body to fight off inflammation and disease.
-Studies have shown that a small amount of red wine can help prevent heart disease.
-This has made red wine appear healthier than champagne until 2009 when the University of Reading UK’s, School of Chemistry, sited that champagne also has high amounts of polyphenols and other antioxidants.
+Studies have shown that a small amount of red wine can help prevent heart disease, among many other important health benefits.
+This has made red wine appear healthier than champagne until 2009 when the University of Reading UK’s, School of Chemistry, cited that champagne also has high amounts of polyphenols and other antioxidants.
 This study leveled the playing field to show that red wine and champagne are equal in their levels of antioxidants.

 The Drawback of Champagne

 Although champagne may be healthier in some aspects, like any drink, it has its drawbacks.
 After drinking champagne, you’re more likely to develop a headache because the carbonation pushes the alcohol into your blood and expands.
 Champagne also has a slightly higher level of sugar than wine (which is what helps to give it a sweeter taste compared to red wine).
 Coupled with sugar levels, champagne has a higher level of acidity.
 The acidity isn’t necessarily bad unless you drink it frequent enough to damage the enamel of your teeth.

 Champagne isn’t something that you should drink every day that you go out with your friends.
 Because of its natural ability to help you to portion the number of drinks that you have, it’s best to drink during an occasion where you want to stay sober for as long as possible.
 If you’re on a Carribean cruise vacation, you probably won’t have to worry about whether you should have champagne or wine.
 In that scenario, drink whatever you’d like.
 However, if you’re at a work party or celebration and want to appear sophisticated without getting tipsy, you should drink champagne to start off the night.